Code generation based on custom templates

 .
 Any valid Julia code can be written inside comments.
 Comments are used so that the template code is executed, but not in the final generated file.

 The uncommented parts of the template are directly written to the file.
-These areas must contain C or Chisel code.
-For dynamic generation, the $()
+These areas must contain code in C or Chisel.
+Inside such code, you can insert a small code in Julia using the $()

-syntax is used.
-Inside the brackets, you can specify any working code in Julia that will be executed, and its result will replace this construct in the final file.
+syntax.
+Inside the brackets, you can specify any working Julia code that will be executed, and its result will replace this construct in the final file.
 If the expression is clear and unambiguous, you can use $

-without brackets, but the bracketed version is always recommended.
+without brackets, but the bracketed option is always recommended.

 The $() syntax uses special functions only for handling inputs, outputs, and states, but not for block parameters (except for the state_addr function).